Harappa Museum

 Harappa Museum is an archaeology museum based in Harappa, Punjab, Pakistan.
 It is located about 7 kilometers from Harappa railway station, and is 17 km west of Sahiwal.

 Founded in 1926 as a small site museum, it shifted to its present building in 1967 which was constructed by the Government of Pakistan.

 History

 The Indus Valley Civilization

-The Indus Valley civilization was a Bronze Age civilization which lasted from 3300 BCE to 1300 BCE in regions now watered by the Indus River and its tributaries Jhelum, Chenab, Ravi, Sutlej, and Beas.
+The Indus Valley Civilisation was a Bronze Age civilization which lasted from 3300 BCE to 1300 BCE in regions now watered by the Indus River and its tributaries Jhelum, Chenab, Ravi, Sutlej, and Beas.
 More than four hundred of its sites have been discovered so far, with Harappa and Mohenjo-daro being its major urban centres.
 It is also known as the Harappan civilisation, after its type site Harappa.